-Alternatively, on certain operating systems, e.g., Solaris and Linux, it is possible to sandbox a process externally through the so-called "/proc" interface.
-This has been successfully demonstrated in the Berkeley Janus project [15] and the UCSB Consh project [19].
+- 1. A Javelin++ security model can be provided by implementing a SecurityManager class that ensures that applications communicate only with other Javelin++ applications, and have limited access privileges to local resources like the file system. - 2.
+On certain operating systems, e.g., Solaris and Linux, it is possible to sandbox a process externally through the so-called "/proc" interface.
+This has been successfully demonstrated in the Berkeley Janus project [16] and the UCSB Consh project [20].

-This approach can lead to an even more secure execution environment than a browser itself can provide.
-For instance, the experiment of the Knitting Factory project [4] found that, when using Java RMI, at least one browser, Sun's Hot-Java, allowed direct point-to-point communication between applets once RMI handles had been exchanged through the server!
-Under the old security model, this was not supposed to happen.
+Both approaches can lead to an even more secure execution environment than the browser itself can provide.
+For instance, the experiment of the Knitting Factory project [4] found that when using Java RMI at least one browser, Sun's HotJava, permits direct point-to-point communication between applets once RMI handles have been exchanged through the server!